Stripe payment

 Sign up for a Stripe account if you don’t already have one.

-Access the in the Stripe dashboard:
+Access the API key in the Stripe dashboard:

 Navigate to Developers > API Keys.